 I've felt called to write about people I knew who were struggling for justice.
 This website has some of the feature articles or links to them and books which have been the fruit of that calling.

-My newest book, Summoned and Shaped, published by Wipf and Stock November 2018.
-This new book on ministry offers inspiration and concrete help for reaching out to marginalized groups in need of support.
+My newest book, Summoned and Shaped, was published by Wipf and Stock November 2018.
+This new book on ministry offers inspiration and concrete help for reaching out to people marginalized who may feel alienated from the church.

 Here's what some people have said about my writing:

 "However else my good friend Pat may pray, I know that her primary prayer with people with AIDS is simple presence.
 Pat is a disciple alert to human need, refusing to abandon those agonizing in their own Gethsemanes.
 In being so, she has discerned God's will for her own life.
 Day by day, her journal's simple style reveals profound spiritual insight for our lives, too.
 Hers is a spirituality that goes beyond mere religion."
 Rev. Chris Glaser, author, Coming Out to God and 19 other books